-The lease payable will continue to be impacted by new leases, lease modifications, lease terminations, and reevaluation of any new facts and circumstances.
-As of September 30, 2021, the weighted average lease term remaining that is included in the maturities of the lease payables is 3.5 years.
+The right-of-use leases payable will continue to be impacted by new leases, lease modifications, lease terminations, and reevaluation of any new facts and circumstances.
+As of September 30, 2023, the weighted average lease term remaining that is included in the maturities of the lease payables is 2.5 years.

 As the rate implicit in each lease is not readily determinable, the Corporation uses an incremental borrowing rate to calculate the lease liability that represents an estimate of the interest rate the Corporation would have to borrow on a collateralized basis over the term of a lease.
-The weighted average discount rate used for operating leases was 4.25% at September 30, 2021.
+The weighted average discount rate used for operating leases was 4.25% at September 30, 2023.